 Don’t allow feeling intimidated to prevent you from expressing yourself in front of people who are older than you, or who have more education or work experience.
 If you tend to stay silent in team meetings at work, dare yourself to contribute to the next discussion, even if you’re only sharing a small suggestion or idea.
 Secret personal challenges like this will remind you how brave you are, and they’ll also show your boss that you’re a valuable part of the team.
-(If you don’t work in a corporate environment, dare yourself to talk to three strangers the next time you’re at a social event.
+(Speaking with confidence takes practice so if you don’t work in a corporate environment, dare yourself to talk to three strangers the next time you’re at a social event.
 Even if you just say hi, it totally counts.)

 Pay attention to other people.